Skip to content

 Home | Music on the Mall 2026

-Music on the Mall at Sheridan College is a free, family-friendly outdoor celebration that brings the community together for an afternoon and evening of live music, local food, artisan vendors, and summer fun on campus.
+Join us for two free, family-friendly outdoor celebrations that bring the community together for an afternoon and evening of live music, local food, artisan vendors, and summer fun on campus.

 Graphic image of summer July 5 lineup for Music on the Mall featuring Sweet Megg, Cruz Contreras and the Black Lillies, Abby Webster and Her Imaginary Band, and Doug Andrews